 This concerns your website hosting.
 When setting up an e-commerce store, be careful which web hosting you choose, or it may end up costing you in the future.
 No one likes a slow loading website, especially your consumers.
 A single lost second will cost you a sale or two and will also adversely affect the overall conversion rate.
 This also cuts the number of pages viewed.
 If you are using shared hosting, switch a self or dedicated hosting provider with super-fast loading speeds.

-All these mistakes may cost you your store, and you may end up shutting down your business.
+All these mistakes to avoid with ecommerce business may cost you your store, and you may end up shutting down your business.
 They shouldn’t be ignored even for a single minute.
 Your site speed is the most crucial of them all, and if you feel like your hosting is not doing you justice, just shift to a reliable one.
 User experience is everything when it comes to running an online store.